-If a panellist replies to the text saying that they've been fishing, an interviewer from the National Research Bureau (NRB) will call them at a suitable time to get more details.
+If a panellist replies to the text saying that they've been fishing, an interviewer from the National Research Bureau (NRB) calls them at a suitable time to get more details.

-The panel survey uses the world’s best practice methods, and its results are confirmed by other surveys that NIWA does.
-NRB will complete the survey.
+The panel survey uses the world's best practice methods, and its results are confirmed by other surveys that NIWA does.
+NRB completes the survey.

 Making sure we get accurate results

-To support the panel survey, NIWA staff will be at popular boat ramps between North Cape and East Cape on about 60 days in 2017.
-Interviewers will ask fishers if they'd like to participate.
-If so, they'll ask what they caught that day, and measure the size of fish caught.
+To support the panel survey, NIWA staff were at popular boat ramps between North Cape and East Cape on about 60 days in 2017.
+Interviewers asked fishers if they'd like to participate.
+If so, they asked what they caught that day, and measured the size of fish caught.

-At the end of the 12 months, researchers will calculate the catch of each species in each area using the:
+Researchers will now calculate the catch of each species in each area using the:

 - panel survey results